smpallen99/coherence/README.md

 Coherence does not come with pre-translated `.po` files.
 We figure that you will want to tweak the Coherence language to suite your application.

-All files added to your project with the Coherence generators include a `import MyProject.Web.Gettext` with the `"coherence"` domain.
+All files added to your project with the Coherence generators include a `import MyProjectWeb.Gettext` with the `"coherence"` domain.

-The other messages that Coherence uses internal are pulled from the `my_project/web/coherence_messages.ex` file that is generated with the `coh.install` mix task.
+The other messages that Coherence uses internal are pulled from the `my_project_web/coherence_messages.ex` file that is generated with the `coh.install` mix task.
 You can edit this file and customize it as required.

 To assist in upgrades to future releases of Coherence, the `MyProject.Coherence.Messages` module uses the `Coherence.Messages` behaviour which defines each message function.
 So, if you miss a message after upgrading, you will see a message during compile time.